logkirk/terminal-gpt/README.md

 Description
 -----------

-A basic wrapper around Anthropic's API to help out with terminal issues.
+A basic wrapper around Anthropic's Claude API to help out with terminal issues.
 The system prompt is:

 > You are an assistant in a terminal window.
 Respond as succinctly as